-ORGANIC: While some consumers tend to use the word organic in a general way to describe food produced on a farm that they think is sustainable or ecological, the term organic is a very specific label that can only be used by certified operations.
+ORGANIC: term "organic" is a very specific label that can only be used by certified operations.
 Following the organic standards means that the farmer is held accountable by a third party, that is, a certifier that is accredited by the USDA.
-There are many checks and balances, including tedious compliance and enforcement policies.
+There are many checks and balances, including compliance and enforcement policies.
 Several states offer programs to help reimburse farmers for a portion the cost of certification, for those interested in participating in the program.
 NOFA-NY is an organization specific to this process in New York. https://www.nofany.org/

-PLEDGE: A good alternative to certification, whether you don’t want to pay for it, or have an aversion to such labels or government or institutions in general, is to take a pledge.
+PLEDGE: A good alternative to certification is to take a pledge.
 In an effort to further assist consumers in identifying where they want to spend their food dollars, this pledge was developed to outline the agroecological management and fair labor practices used by farmers; they sign it annually and can display it for their customers.
 Pledged farmers who are not certified organic cannot use the term “organic” to define their production, but the transparent principles defined by the Farmer’s Pledge are well-aligned with the management practices required by the National Organic Program.